Virgin of Hope of Macarena: History

 A new cape was made in 1930, which was unique because the color emerald green was also used along with gold tones.
 King Alfonso XIII of Spain promoted its devotion by issuing a regal document on the image after being inducted into the fraternity in 1904.
 In the same year on 11 April, Cardinal Eustaquio Ilundáin y Esteban once again blessed the image and its new cape.

-Folklore recounts an alleged tale of a Protestant rebel who drank (drinking is permitted on some religious processions) and then threw a wine bottle at the image sometime before the 1950s.
+Folklore recounts how allegedly a Protestant rebel who drank (drinking is allowed in some religious processions) and then threw a wine bottle at the image sometime before the 1950s.
 He became a pallbearer for the image the following year as penance for his sacrilegious act.

 The image was granted a canonical coronation on 27 March 1913 by Cardinal Enrique Almaraz y Santos, who added the five emerald brooches donated by the bullfighter El Gallo.
 A similar coronation was also repeated in 1964 by the Archbishop of Seville.

-In May 2025, the Brotherhood of the Macarena asked Francisco Arquillo Torres, a professor of restoration at the University of Seville, to do a restoration of the statue.
-The work resulted in the statue having longer eye lashes, altered skin tones, and a different facial expression, causing an uproar across Spain.
+In May 2025, the Confraternity of the Macarena asked Francisco Arquillo Torres, a professor of restoration at the University of Seville, to work on the statue, attempting at a "quick fix" in June.
+This resulted in the statue having longer eye lashes, altered skin tones, and a different facial expression, causing an uproar across Spain.
 As of August 2025, the statue has been removed from the basilica, and a new restoration led by conservator Pedro Manzano is attempting to undo the controversial changes.
 This work is expected to take months.
+The Virgin returned to Seville and was on display from Monday, December 8, 2025.
+The Basilica was opened at 6:00 a.m., and a crowd rushed towards the main altar seeking the face of the Virgin.

 Arson attempt

 Closeup of the venerated Marian image with her famous emerald brooches.

-During the Spanish Civil War, anti-clerical arsonists entered on the early dawn of 18 July 1936 attempting to destroy the images inside the Macarena church and its oratory.
-Out of fear, the people stole the images of Lord of Judgment and Our Lady of the Holy Rosary and hid them under the warehouse underneath the church steps.
+During the Spanish Civil War, anti-clerical arsonists entered on the early dawn of 18 July 1936 attempting to destroy the images inside the Macarena Church and its oratory.
+Out of fear, the people hid the images of Our Lord of Judgment and Our Lady of the Holy Rosary in a storeroom underneath the church steps.
 Historically, religious images that are threatened by war or famine are often secretly buried underground for safekeeping.
-The Macarena image was stripped of its vestments and taken anonymously to one of the members of the Confraternity for safekeeping.
-Due to the warring factions at the time, the confraternity was expelled and was forced to move into the Church of the Annunciation.
+The Macarena image was stripped of its vestments and taken anonymously to a member of the Confraternity for safekeeping.
+Due to the warring factions at the time, the Confraternity was expelled and was forced to move into the Church of the Annunciation.

 Details of the image

 The image belongs to an anonymous sculptor dating back to 1680, and measures 175 centimeters.
-It is a mannequin style image made of pine wood and cypress combination.
-The image features a sorrowful face with glass teardrops; along with a human wig and looks downwards.
+It is a mannequin-style image made of pine wood and cypress.
+The image features a sorrowful face with glass teardrops, along with a human hair wig and downward gaze.
 It has an open mouth complete with tongue and teeth.
 The image holds a mourning handkerchief (right) and Rosary (left).
 It also possesses a gold medal given by the mayor of the city from 1971.